home blog novels shorts where about

 Harry and Marlow, in an alternate 19th century, push the envelope.

 "Don Quixote," Armored, ed.
-John Joseph Adams, forthcoming.
+John Joseph Adams, 2012.

 A pair of journalists witness the close of the Spanish Civil War, and make a discovery.